 This chapter has a short history of international trade.
-Included is a history of GATT and the role of multinationals from the end of World War II through the decade of the nineties and beyond.
+Included is a history of GATT and the role of multinationals from the end of World War II through the present time and beyond.

 The aim of this chapter is to provide a brief overview of the international trade issues that constitute the environment of global business.
 Issues reflecting the political and economic trade policies that affect how international business is conducted.
 The teaching objectives are to: